Erjok2020/alu-higher_level_programming/python-object_relational_mapping/README.md

-Indepth understanding of python objects
+indepth unstanading on python ORM